laholmes/node-twitter/README.md

 ##use

-node dist/app.js - run the compiled app npm start - run a hapi server instance, navigate to localhost:8000/hashtag (hashtag query param - replace with your search)
+node dist/app.js - run the compiled app

 input is taken from input/input.json output is logged to the console and saved to output/output.json errors are logged to the console and saved to log/error.json - this would be saved on driver

+or

+npm start - run a hapi server instance, navigate to localhost:8000/hashtag (hashtag query param - replace with your search)

 ##test